Azores 2016: a tale of three returns (part one)

 I knew I had been here before, but everything seemed smaller now.

 Exploring the city as a 4-year-old is not quite the same 30 plus years later, I know.

 Half an hour later, after dropping the bags at the hotel, I was roaming the streets and calling my mother for reference points.

 – “I can’t find the garden.
 The one I used to play at?
 The one I had that photo taken near the red gazebo?”

 I was standing on the curve across from a gated garden I recognized but wasn’t sure it was the right one, holding my camera with my left hand, with my phone pressed hard against my right ear, while I looked around trying to find something else that looked familiar.

-My memory was playing tricks on me and I needed confirmation.
-It felt like the same place but it didn’t look like the same place.
+My memory was playing tricks on me, and I needed confirmation.
+It felt like the same place, but it didn’t look like the same place.

-As I waited for my mother to remember where the garden with the red gazebo was, I noticed a group of tourists coming up the street, with wide open smiles and cameras raised above their heads, photographing every architectural detail and glimpses of blue sky with pure amazement.
+As I waited for my mother to remember where the garden with the red gazebo was, I noticed a group of tourists coming up the street, with big smiles and cameras raised above their heads, photographing every architectural detail and glimpses of blue sky with pure amazement.